dvolkow/Leapfrog_integration/README.md

 <Picture with success integrate 1000 bodies>

 ## Requirements
-- Brain
-- Hands
-- Any Linux OS
+- Any Linux OS (already include libc and gcc)
 - MPFR + GMP libraries.
 Please, install it.

 ## Install IT